RebeccaFransson/2DV610---System-test/README.md

 Primary flow
-1. Start web webserver with legal arguments.
+1. Administrator starts Webserver
+2. Webserver asked for port number and shared resource container
+3. Administrator provides a port number and a shared resource container
+4. Webserver stars on given port

 Alternative  flow
-1 a.
-Start webserver with illegal argument.
+2. a.
+Webserver does not asks for a port or a shared resource container.
+    - Webserver does not start without right arguments.

+2. b.
+Webserver only asks for a port
+     - Webserver does not start without right arguments.

+2. c Webserver only askes for a shared resource container
-    - The webserver does not start and throws an error.
+    - Webserver does not start without right arguments.

+3. a.
+Administrator provides illegel port
+    - Server craches

-1 b.
-Start webserver with port that is already taken
+3. b.
+Administrator provides a port that is already in use
+    - Server craches

+3. c.
+Administrator does not provide any port at all
+    - Server craches

+3. d.
+Administrator provides a resource container that does not exist
+    - Server present an error message:  “No access to folder XX”

+3. e.
+Administrator does not provide a resource container
+    - Server craches

-    - The webserver does not start and throws an error.
+4. a.
+Webserver does not start on given port
-1 c.
-Start webserver without any arguments.
-    - The webserver does not start and throws an error.
+    - Webserver does not start

 __Expected results__